Beyond Text-to-SQL: Can LLMs Really Debug Enterprise ETL SQL?: Construction

 \subsection{Issue SQL Construction}

-We construct issue SQLs through reverse engineering, transforming correct SQL scripts into buggy versions.
+We construct issue SQL queries through reverse engineering, transforming correct SQL scripts into buggy versions.
 The process is guided by three principles: structural awareness, taxonomy-guided selection, and minimal-change injection, ensuring that the generated bugs are both realistic and diagnostically useful.

 \textbf{Step 1: Structural Profiling and Taxonomy-Guided Selection} For each ground-truth SQL $q_{\text{gt}}$, we first analyze its structural and semantic profile, including the AST, function patterns, and clause usage.
 Based on this profile, we then select the top-$k$ candidate bug types from our hierarchical SQL bug taxonomy.
 This approach ensures that the injected errors are well-suited to the given SQL while providing broad coverage of real-world error scenarios.